WRF Physics¶

 ra_sw_physics=1

-Simple downward integration allowing efficiency for clouds and clear-sky absorption and scattering
+A scheme that uses simple downward integration, allowing for efficient clear-sky absorption and scattering for clouds.

 Dudhia, 1989